How to Use the Premack Principle in Dog Training

 Does Misty love to swim in the pond?
 Ask for a sit before allowing her to cool off in the water.
 Too focused on the sparkling water to listen to your command?
 Then turn around and try a few minutes later, give her some time to learn to chill, this is important for hyper dogs.
 Dog sits, you take the leash off and your dog has earned the privilege of a cool bath.
-No cooperation?
-Try again.

 Benefits of the Premack Principle